stardustgd/x86-Bank/README.md

 - User sign into bank account
 - Deposit and withdraw money
-- Be able to view account balance
+- View account balance
-- Be able to calculate interest
+- Calculate interest
-- Display a log of the user's transactions
+- ~~Display a log of the user's transactions~~

 ## Group Members